hardware/ovh-availability/README.md

 ## Overview

 Ovh-availability is a web-based application written in Javascript.
-Main idea behind this project is to make your life easier by searching for you OVH offers automatically and notify you as aoon as servers are available for purchase.
+Main idea behind this project is to make your life easier by searching for you OVH offers automatically and notify you as soon as servers are available for purchase.
 E-mail and Pushbullet notifications are available.

 Pushbullet is an application that allows you to receive notification directly to your mobile, tablet, browser etc...